-Despite the horrendous state of the lighthouse and keepers house, it was to take the U.S. Government another eight years to rebuild the lighthouse — following Day’s departure by mere months.
+Despite the horrendous state of the lighthouse and keepers house, it took the U.S. Government another eight years to rebuild the lighthouse — following Day’s departure by mere months.
 William Dade took over in 1850, and by 1851 a new, white, octagonal forty-foot tower was in place, and the keepers dwelling was repaired.

 In 1857, Annisquam Lighthouse received a fifth-order Fresnel lens rotated by a clockwork mechanism.
-A 109-foot-long covered walkway from the dwelling to the tower was built in 1867, but it was replaced with a simple walkway sometime after 1900.
+A 109-foot-long covered walkway from the dwelling to the tower was built in 1867.

 The two-masted schooner I.W.
 Hine ran aground on Coffin’s Beach.
 Luckily, the crew was able to make it to shore and to refloat the schooner.
 However, events did not go as well for the three-masted schooner the Abbie B. Cramer carrying coal out of Baltimore bound for Portsmouth, New Hampshire.
 After it wrecked on Coffin’s Beach, the ship’s crew was forced to cling to the rigging for the entire day praying for help.

 In 1897, the present tower and attached workroom were built on the stone foundations of the previous lighthouse, replacing the original wooden construction with brick.
+A covered walkway still linked the new lighthouse to the dwelling, but by 1944 a simple walkway was in place.
 Extensive repairs and improvements were also made to the dwelling, including its entire interior arrangement.

-John Davis and his wife Ida (Birch) witnessed many changes during their time at the lighthouse from 1900-1936.
+John Davis and his wife Ida (Birch) witnessed many changes during their time at the lighthouse which began in 1894 and lasted more than thirty-five years.
 In 1907, the light-station was connected with the city water supply and telephone service; and in 1922, the lighthouse received a more powerful fourth-order Fresnel lens.
-By 1930, the Annisquam Light Station was described as having a “six-room dwelling for lighthouse keepers; wooden tower for light; brick oil house for oil for light; fuel house and barn (wooden) for dwelling.”

-The lighthouse was completely automated in 1974, and the last keeper relieved of duty.
+Annisquam lighthouse was completely automated in 1974, and the last keeper relieved of duty.
 However, the Coast Guard retained the building and surrounding 1.3 acres to house a Coast Guard family.
-When the Coast Guard deactivated the foghorn as part of the automation, a hue and cry rose up from local fishermen demanding it be turned back.
-Several thousand people signed a petition demanding its return.
-In 1975, a switch for the foghorn, which is operated by a sensor, was installed in the local police station.
+When the Coast Guard deactivated the foghorn as part of the automation, a hue and cry rose up from local fishermen demanding it be turned back on.
+Several thousand people signed a petition calling for its return, and in 1975, a switch for the foghorn, which was operated by a sensor, was installed in the local police station.

-By the end of the 20th century, the lighthouse tower appeared to be in good condition, but an inspection found that serious problems once again existed.
+By the end of the twentieth century, the lighthouse tower appeared to be in good condition, but a close inspection found that serious problems once again existed.
 Despite the tower having been well-built, exposure to the salt air had caused metal beams, installed to support a landing beneath the lantern room, to rust.
 Roughly 3,000 bricks, old glass block windows, and the rusted beams were replaced, along with the roof of the 1801 keeper’s house.
 The repairs were concluded in August 2000.